virenvaghasiya/virenvaghasiya/README.md

 ### **About Me:**

-I am a Web Developer with a background in Data Science and Quality Control Management.
+I am a Data Scientist with a background in Web Developer and Quality Control Management.
 I specialize in creating and maintaining web applications, utilizing my skills in Python, Django, and data visualization to deliver impactful solutions.
 I also have experience in quality control management, ensuring compliance and efficiency in food preparation and service.

 ### **Experience:**